 Federal judge approves AT&T-Time Warner merger

-WASHINGTON (AP) — A federal judge approved the $85 billion mega-merger of AT&T and Time Warner on Tuesday.
-The decision could usher in a wave of media consolidation while shaping how much consumers pay for streaming TV and movies.
+WASHINGTON (AP) — A federal judge approved the $85 billion mega-merger of AT&T and Time Warner on Tuesday, potentially ushering in a wave of media consolidation while shaping how much consumers pay for streaming TV and movies.